longyangking/Gandalf/README.md

 # Gandalf
-> Parameter optimizer for deep learning (My own experimental project)
+> Artificial Intelligence Craft

 ## Features
++ Home-made machine learning/artificial intelligence algortihm
-+ Mainly based on Tensorflow, Theano, Keras, CNTK
++ Some features based on Tensorflow, Keras, Scikit-learn, or something similar
-+ To optimize all parameters in deep learning network
++ Auto optimization of hyper-parameters and mode structure

 ## Status
 Working on it

 ## Demos
-+ Simple Classification
++ Simple Classification based on the Neural network

 ![](./examples/simple_classification.jpeg)